Weighted noncommutative regular projective curves: Introduction

-The present paper serves as a quite self-contained introduction to noncommutative curves, working out a new approach, presenting numerous new results and discussing many explicit examples.
+The present paper aims for being a quite detailed introduction to noncommutative curves, working out a new approach, presenting numerous new results and discussing many explicit examples.
 In our approach the main focus is on the functor $\tau$, the Auslander-Reiten translation, which is of course a global datum of the category $\Hh$.
 We will study local properties of this functor.
 In order to do this, we describe the structure of the tubes $\Uu_x$ (the full subcategories of skyscaper sheaves concentrated in one point $x$) explicitly.
 The Auslander-Reiten translation $\tau$ is acting on each $\Uu_x$, and it serves as the Auslander-Reiten translation on $\Uu_x$, which is itself a hereditary category with Serre duality.
 The tubes are the most basic, non-trivial examples of connected uniserial length categories.
 P.~Gabriel~\cite{gabriel:1973} introduced the species of such a category.
-In this case it is given by a bimodule.
+In the case of a homogeneous tube with one simple object $S$ this species is just the $D$-$D$-bimodule $\Ext^1(S,S)$, where $D=\End(S)$.
 As the starting point of our local study of $\tau$ we determine these bimodules explicitly, by using results of Lenzing-Zuazua~\cite{lenzing:zuazua:2004} on Serre duality.
 This is done in Section~\ref{sec:bimodule-of-tube}.
-In Section~\ref{sec:complete-local-rings} we use this to determine the complete local rings as twisted power series rings. \begin{theorem} For each point $x\in\XX$ the full subcategory $\Uu_x$ of skyscraper sheaves concentrated in $x$ is equivalent to the category of finite length modules over the skew power series ring $\End(S_x)[[T,\tau^-]]$.
-Here the twist $\tau^-$, with $Tf=\tau^-(f)T$ for all $f\in\End(S_x)$, is given by the restriction of the inverse of the Auslander-Reiten translation $\tau^-\colon\Hh\ra\Hh$ to the simple object $S_x$ concentrated in $x$. \end{theorem} The clou is that the twist is always given by the (inverse) Auslander-Reiten translation.
+In Section~\ref{sec:complete-local-rings} we use this to determine the complete local rings as certain twisted power series rings. \begin{theorem} For each point $x\in\XX$ the full subcategory $\Uu_x$ of skyscraper sheaves concentrated in $x$ is equivalent to the category of finite length modules over the skew power series ring $\End(S_x)[[T,\tau^-]]$.
+Here the twist $\tau^-$, with $Tf=\tau^-(f)T$ for all $f\in\End(S_x)$, is given by the restriction of the inverse Auslander-Reiten translation $\tau^-\colon\Hh\ra\Hh$ to the simple object $S_x$ concentrated in $x$. \end{theorem} The clou is that the twist is always given by the (inverse) Auslander-Reiten translation.
 From this we obtain almost at once a local-global principle of skewness, in Section~\ref{sec:local-global-principle}.
 Namely, we get that the restriction of $\tau$ to $\Uu_x$ is of finite order, denoted by $e_{\tau}(x)$, which we call the $\tau$-multiplicity in $x$.
 Then: \begin{theorem}[Local-global principle of skewness] For each point $x\in\XX$ we have where $e(x)=[\Ext^1(S_x,L):\End(S_x)]$, $e^{\ast}(x)=[\End(S_x):Z(\End(S_x))]^{1/2}$. \end{theorem} As before, the clou is the involvement of the global functor $\tau$.
 It should be noted that the multiplicities $e(x)$ were introduced in representation theory of finite dimensional algebras by Ringel~\cite{ringel:1979}.